 removal can be permanent.

-the "lifelong damage" scenario.
+come the "lifelong damage" scenario.
 Once natural

 are removed, the user has little hope for speedy or

 even successful withdrawal.

 The drug user who wants to quit the drug use is left

 is no restore program currently available that will

 set the brain back to its original condition of chemical

 it out and hope the brain will heal itself.

 it does.
 Sometimes, it doesn't.